MinimSecure/unum-sdk/README.md

 > Running the Unum agent requires a Minim Labs developer account.
 > [Sign up for an account][3] on the Minim website.

-#### Status: in development

-Currently, the Unum agent can be built and installed on OpenWrt compatible devices, as well as Linux x86_64 targets.
-Tested with Ubuntu 16 and 18.
+The Unum agent is a closs-platform program and can be built and installed on OpenWrt-compatible devices, as well as Linux x86_64, i386, and armhf architectures.

 ## Getting started